 Effective outbreak management requires coordination of practices and policy to ensure a quick and effective response.
 Under the HPPA (Section 25 (1) and (2)), notification of a disease of public health significance (DOPHS) (including SARS-CoV-2, respiratory and gastrointestinal outbreaks) to the local Medical Officer of Health, or the PHU, is required by the physician or practitioner (definitions of "practitioner" are listed in the HPPA).
-Health care worker (HCW) and staff training are essential to the early detection of illness in a client/patient/resident and control of potential outbreaks in these institutions.2
+Health care worker (HCW) and staff training are essential to the early detection of illness in a client/patient/resident and control of potential outbreaks in these institutions.

 NOTE: There are foundational infection prevention and control measures outlined in this document that are applicable throughout the year.
 However, additional infection prevention and control (IPAC) measures may be applicable during high-risk periods of respiratory virus illness.
-Please refer to PHO's Interim Infection Prevention and Control Measures Based on Respiratory Virus Transmission Risk in Health Care Settings for more information on the classification of periods of high-risk transmission and non-high-risk transmission.3
+Please refer to Best Practices for the Prevention of Acute Respiratory Infection Transmission in All Health Care Settings for more information on the classification of periods of high-risk transmission and non-high-risk transmission.

 Additional measures (e.g., increased use of masking by staff/visitors, increased frequency of infection prevention and control audits with feedback) to prevent respiratory virus transmission during high-risk periods should be implemented provincewide when identified by the Office of the Chief Medical Officer of Health, Public Health, and may also be implemented based on local/regional context.
-Additional measures, as described in PHO's Interim Infection Prevention and Control Measures Based on Respiratory Virus Transmission Risk in Health Care Settings, during high-risk periods may be particularly applicable to settings where individuals who are at higher risk of severe outcomes reside, and may not apply to all institutions.
-Institutions should refer to any applicable sector-specific guidance for further information/direction during high-risk periods.3
+Additional measures, as described in PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PHO's Interim Infection Prevention and Control Measures PH

-Please note that PHUs have the discretion to modify or discontinue any activity in the institution as part of their outbreak investigation and management (e.g., adult day activities within the setting/affected unit, implementing universal masking).
+Please note that PHUs have the discretion to modify or discontinue any activity in the institution as part of their outbreak investigation and management (e.g., adult day activities within the setting/affected unit).